Just 4 simple ingredients are all you need to make these delectable candied nuts!

 - 1/4 cup sugar

 - 1 tablespoon butter

-- Immediately transfer nuts to parchment paper and immediately separate using 2 forks OR let the nuts harden together and break them apart with your fingers once cooled.
+- Immediately transfer nuts to parchment paper and separate using 2 forks OR let the nuts harden together and break them apart with your fingers once cooled.
+Before cooling, I like to sprinkle with cracked sea salt.
 The nuts and coating will harden in 5-7 minutes.
 Chop the nuts if desired.

 Did You Make This Recipe?